iansinnott/iansinnott.github.io/source/_posts/2014-07-08-using-emoji-in-excerpts-on-github-pages.md

 ---
-title: "Using Emoji in Excerpts on GitHub Pages"
+title: Using Emoji in Excerpts on GitHub Pages
 ---

 ## Here's how to get GitHub emoji working in post excerpts